fractal-analytics-platform/fractal-client/README.md

 The tasks executable are in ```tasks/``` folder

-Add a task, in this case, we have just a single task for tif compression:
+Add a task; tasks are into the tasks folder.
+To add one or more just copy the filename without extension, example:

 ```
 python fractal.py task add compression_tif tif tif